-The Bonds are being issued in the principal amount of \$1,975,000 pursuant to the Constitution and general laws of the State, particularly Sections 45.001 and 45.003(b)(1), as amended, Texas Education Code, Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), an election held in the District on November 7, 2017 (the "Election") and the Bond Order adopted on December 18, 2017.
-As permitted by Chapter 1371, the Board, in the Bond Order, delegated the authority to certain District officials (the "Pricing Officer") to execute a pricing certificate establishing the pricing terms of the Bonds (the "Pricing Certificate") (the Pricing Certificate, and the Bond Order, are collectively referred to herein as the "Order").
-The Pricing Certificate was executed by the Chief Financial Officer of the District on February 8, 2018, which completed the sale of the Bonds.
-Proceeds from the sale of the Bonds will be used for (i) the acquisition, construction, renovation and equipment of school buildings in the District, including providing school facility security improvements and the purchase of necessary sites for school buildings, and (ii) paying the costs of increase of the Bonds. issuing the Bonds.
+The Bonds are being issued in the principal amount of \$51,235,000 pursuant to the Constitution and general laws of the State, particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, Chapter 1371, Texas Government Code, as amended, an election held in the District on November 7, 2017 (the "Election") and an order (the "Bond Order") authorizing the issuance of the Bonds adopted by the Board of Trustees (the "Board") on December 18, 2017.
+In the Bond Order, the Board delegated the authority to certain District officials to execute approval of a pricing certificate establishing the pricing terms for the Bonds (the "Pricing Certificate") (the Pricing Certificate, together with the Bond Order, are collectively referred to herein as the "Order").
+The Pricing Certificate was executed by the Chief Financial Officer of the District on January 16, 2018, which completed the sale of the Bonds.
+Proceeds from the sale of the Bonds will be used for (i) the acquisition, construction, renovation and equipment of school buildings in the District, including providing school facility security improvements and the purchase of necessary sites for school buildings, and (ii) to pay the costs of issuing the Bonds.